Qsingle/FGAM/README.md

-# FGAM
+# Code will release after publish
-Official code of FGAM
+Official code of FGAM: a pluggable light-weight attention module for medical image segmentation